 “Watch how long the aftertaste lasts.
 That’s a good wine.”

 He explained that a typical Bordeaux wine visit includes a walk through the vineyards – weather permitting – followed by a tour of the vat house and barrel cellars before the actual tasting.
-He said the growers are extremely proud of their vineyards and want guests to see where the grapes are grown and how they are vinified.
-He also recommended booking an appointment and hiring a guide, especially if there are châteaux you specifically want to visit.
+Growers are extremely proud of their vineyards, he told us, and they want guests to see where the grapes are grown and how they are vinified.
+Dewey also recommended booking an appointment and hiring a guide, especially if there are châteaux you specifically want to visit.
 I definitely got the impression that Bordeaux is not a pop-in kind of place!

 Before long we were on the main “wine road” in Médoc called D2.
 Bordered on the east by the Gironde Estuary and on the west by the Atlantic Ocean, the Médoc is a peninsula with flat land and gravelly soil that creates a natural drainage system critical for growing grapes.